yellowstonegames/SquidLib/README.md

   - 3.0.0-b1 is the last release to contain Swing.
 If you're porting code that used an earlier version of SquidLib and need Swing for some reason, you may want to stay with the largely-compatible 2.9.1 instead of the very-different 3.0.0-b1.
     - This should also enable SquidLib to be used for rendering on Android/iOS and not only the desktop platforms Swing is limited to
   - There is now a tool that sets up a project for people who want an easy way to handle the dependencies of SquidLib and/or libGDX
-    - You should use [czyzby's gdx-setup application](https://github.com/czyzby/gdx-setup) if you want to use the latest stable SquidLib, since it has squidlib 3.0.0-b8 (as well as squidlib-util and regexodus) as third-party extensions.
-There's a SquidLib demo as a third-party example that can be selected.
-You should probably select libGDX version 1.9.3 if you use the stable version, currently.
+    - You should use [the stable version of SquidSetup](https://github.com/tommyettinger/SquidSetup/releases/tag/v3.0.0-b9) if you want to use the latest stable SquidLib, since it has squidlib 3.0.0-b9 (as well as squidlib-util and regexodus) all configured as default.
+      There's a SquidLib demo as an example that defaults to being selected.
+You should probably select libGDX version 1.9.6 if you use the stable version, currently.
-    - That application does not include more than a few assets, so if you use the DefaultResources class in the display module (recommended for several things, like distance field fonts), you need to get the assets you want separately.
+    - Some ways of setting up a project won't include assets, so if you use the DefaultResources class in the display module (recommended for several things, like distance field fonts), you need to get the assets you want separately.
       They're in the assets/ folder of this GitHub repo, or you can get all the assets in a .zip file from SquidLib's main folder, [assets.zip](https://github.com/SquidPony/SquidLib/raw/master/assets.zip).
 If you get the .zip, then